-Here are some Waldorf student paintings displaying more control
+Here are some Waldorf student paintings that display more control

 than is possible in wet-on-wet work using only wide brushes.